Claybord

 Claybord Black is a clay coated hardboard panel for scratchboard that is coated with India ink.
 Comparable to traditional paper scratchboard, it’s more durable and easier to scratch into for cleaner and crisper details and lines.
+The surface is made of a special clay coating that allows for precise detail and fine lines in drawing, painting, and other artistic techniques.
+The black background provides a striking contrast for white or colored mediums, making artwork stand out.
+Artists often use Claybord Black for techniques such as scratchboard, scratch art, and ink drawing.
 For added dimension, colored inks can be added to the white areas and then scratched again for additional highlights and volume.

+Ingredients

+The exact ingredients, which are used in making Claybord, like many proprietary art materials, depend of the manufacturer.
+However, based on general knowledge of similar art surfaces and materials, Claybord likely include the following ingredients: